syyunn/DeepWTO/README.md

 of the classification task.

-Above two will be branched and managed into a separate project later, however, handled in the same repository at now.
+Above two will be branched and managed into a separate project later, however, handled in the same repository at present.

 ### Dataset